 Fig. 10.
 Our new procedure gives us not only better clustering results, but also a natural language classifier which can be tested separately.
-Above: a few captions labeled with IN (pictured) and OUT (not pictured) using our learned language model.
+Above: a few captions where detected names have been labeled with IN (pictured) and OUT (not pictured) using our learned language model.
 Our language model has learned which contexts have high probability of referring to pictured individuals and which contexts have low probabilities.
+We can use this model to evaluate the context of each new detected name and label it as IN or OUT.
 We observe an 85% accuracy of labeling who is portrayed in a picture using only our language model.
 The top 3 labelings are all correct.
 The last incorrectly labels "Stephen Joseph" as not pictured when in fact he is the subject of the picture.
 Some contexts that are often incorrectly labeled are those where the name appears near the end of the caption (usually a cue that the individual named is not pictured).
 Some cues we could add that should improve the accuracy of our language model are the nearness of words like "shown", "pictured", or "photographed".